azn-abel/abellu.com/_posts/2025-08-28-lessons-from-big-tech.md

 Taking initiative is great for expanding your reach as an intern.
 When you're working on a shared codebase, you may run into old bugs or tech debt.
-Flagging down these issues and their code owners can give you an opportunity to work on something outside of your immediate project, which give people outside your team a reason to get to know you.
+Flagging down these issues and their code owners can give you an opportunity to work on something outside of your immediate project, which gives people outside your team a reason to get to know you.
 Like having ownership, this also gives you better visibility, and may even improve your team's reputation among other teams.
 The only consequence with this is that taking _too_ much initiative with side tasks may set you behind on your primary project, so finding